Home Page

 • Pregnancy Loss Survivor Syndrome

-Many men & women have been deeply damaged by these issues.
-Hope Alive group counselling has facilitated the healing of large numbers of adults & their families.
-The therapy comprises 30 weekly units, plus three follow-up sessions.
+Many men and women have been deeply damaged by these issues.
+Hope Alive group therapy counselling has facilitated the healing of large numbers of adults and their families.
+The course comprises 30 sessions, either one or two per week, plus homework.
+There are three follow-up sessions at 3, 6 and 12 months.
 The phases of treatment are as follows:

 1. Commitment